kylekarpack/portfolio-gatsby/content/projects/2019-01-14-gpx-graphs/index.md

 count: "4"
 name: "wp"
 templated: "true"
-cover: "./cover.png"
+cover: "./gpx-graphs.png"
 ---
 ## Case Study

-I&#x2019;ve been tracking most of my hiking for the last few years in an app called Gaia GPS.
+I've been tracking most of my hiking for the last few years in an app called Gaia GPS.
 I wanted to see some aggregate statistics about my hiking after one summer, so I built a small application that allows users to upload a set of GPX files.
 From the files, the user can see a variety of statistics, aggregates, and view the tracks on a map.

 ## Skills Used